hobbs131/Bus-simulator/README.md

 # Bus-simulator

+  Minneapolis Metro bus simulator -- finds optimal number of express and normal buses to be deployed around the clock.

 # Instructions
   - run Main.java, # of buses/starting positions/ of buses can be varied in Main.
 Run-time of simulation is also varied in Main.
 Inter-arrival rate can be varied in RiderEvent.java